voinsource/voinsource-public-license/README.md

-# voinsource-public-license
+# voinsource public license
-voinsource public license archive
+Different voinsource public license and certificate archives can be found here.